JasperFx/oakton/documentation/documentation/getting_started.md

 <[sample:NameInput]>

-You'll note that I've added some `[Description]` attributes strictly for the purpose of adding user help messages that we'll take a look at later.
+You'll note that I've added some `[Oakton.Description]` attributes strictly for the purpose of adding user help messages that we'll take a look at later.
 Now that we've got that out of the way, let's create our first command:

 <[sample:NameCommand]>